 First complete the LLC-1 form. have it notarized by an authorized individual and then submit it with the current filing fee either online or through postal mail.
 You’ll have to check and see if there are any current expedited delivery options.

 Filing Fee: $70

-There are two primary reasons to open unique business bank accounts, the first of which has everything to do with the many perks banks and lending institutions are offering these days.
+There are two primary reasons to open unique business bank accounts, the first of which has everything to do with the many perks banks and lending institutions (like Capital One and Chase) are offering these days.
 There are a fair amount so be sure and check around if you aren’t familiar.

 This is a formal contractual agreement between all owners of a company that outlines financial and managerial responsibilities.
 It’s not mandatory or required by law, but whenever possible one should be in place to protect all parties, including the brand.
 And yes, even solopreneurs should have one.

 To get started, consider checking out this free Operating Agreement Tool which you can customize yourself.

 Obviously getting situated with state and federal taxes isn’t optional.
 These days it can be much simpler though with help.
 How many licenses you’ll need and how many fees and things will be determined by a number of variables including your type of business, whether you work with the public, location, etc.